 DIY Methods to Eliminate Body Odor

-Many past patients have had a few DIY tricks up their sleeve when countering the ketosis-related body odor after bariatric surgery.
+Many past patients have had a few DIY tricks up their sleeves when countering the ketosis-related body odor after bariatric surgery.

-- Vinegar: Although not doctor recommended, patients have used vinegar to counteract the funk coming underarms and privates.
+- Vinegar: Although not doctor-recommended, patients have used vinegar to counteract the funk coming from underarms and privates.
 A little dab here and there can typically reduce the stench of B.O. and can easily be reapplied throughout the day.
 This DIY method is not a guarantee and eventually works less and less after each use.

 - Lemon: A more surefire approach to relieving body odor caused by ketosis is lemons.
 Cut a tiny piece straight off of one side until you can see the fruit inside the peel.
 Then roll it on your armpits like its deodorant as needed.
 After each day, slice a little more off to keep it fresh.
 One lemon can generally last for 3 to 5 days.
 Once you’re halfway or just under half, toss it and get a new lemon.

-Other tips to reduce the bad breath, metallic taste, and body odor
+Other tips to reduce bad breath, metallic taste, and body odor

 - Increase your water intake and stay hydrated